Azure/azure-sdk/docs/policies/migration-guide-template.md

 ### Client hierarchy and constructors

-If there has been no change (other than naming) in client hierarchy or entry level classes, skip "hierarchy" from the header, otherwise talk about why the client hierarchy was changed.
+If there has been no change other than naming) in client hierarchy or entry level classes, skip "hierarchy" from the header, otherwise talkabout why the client hierarchy was changed.
 Compare code snippets for the client constructors between the old and new packages, while pointing out differences and the reason behind them.

 ### Champion scenario 1